-If Trust.Zone VPN Client stops working on your Windows 10 you may need to turn off Driver Signature Enforcement and reinstall client.
+If the Trust.Zone VPN Client stops working on your Windows and returns the error message "The Virtual Network Adapter being used ..." you may need to reinstall the TAP adapter.

 In order to prevent problems with cooperation between your antivirus/firewall/anti-malware software and Trust.Zone VPN Client we strongly recommend adding Trust.Zone VPN Client into exceptions/exclusions list in your antivirus/firewall/anti-malware software.